mccombs/vtech2/content/doc/api-primer.md

 ### Getting Going

 Your starting point for exploring the Vertalo API is the Vertalo Sandbox.
-The Sandbox is a fully functioning version of our production environment and allows participants to model assets, rounds and distributions to investors in a safe and controlled manner.
-As an organization that is interested in leveraging the Vertalo API, the Sandbox also offers a way to explore and try out the API through an interactive interface.
+The Sandbox is a fully functioning version of our production environment and allows participants to model assets, rounds and other entities to investors in a safe and controlled manner.
+For an organization that is interested in leveraging the Vertalo API, the Sandbox also offers a way to explore and try out the API through an interactive interface.
 Follow these steps to access this environment:

 1. Login to your Sandbox account (as an Issuer) at [https://sandbox.vertalo.com](https://sandbox.vertalo.com).